mattparko/liberty-workshop/03_exercise2.md

 Click on a dashboard (or select the Metrics tab) to get more detailed views.
 Click on Show PromQL to see the Prometheus query used for metric collection.
 You can even temporarily edit the query and re-run it.

 #### Step 3 - Create a Liberty dump
-We will now create and export a Liberty dump with the assistance of the Open Liberty Operator.
+We will now create and export a Liberty dump with the assistance of the Open Liberty operator.

 First up, get the application pod name and create environment variables:
 ```bash